-Transporting the wind wheel to San Rafael, along the Pan-American Highway, was tricky – as can be seen in one of the images in the slideshow, above, it was large!
+Transporting the wind wheel to San Rafael, along the Pan-American Highway, was tricky – as can be seen in one of the images above, it was large!
 And, unlike the tower, we couldn’t build it in sections.
 So we had to sneak it under many electrical and telephone wires along the way, and even a few water pipes that had been hung informally across the road.
 Luckily there were no underpasses between Azogues and Cañar!

 We built a small hut for the chlorination plant, and trained a couple members of the community to manage that, and to maintain the windmill.

 Once the wind turbinel was installed, we tested it over several weeks.
 When the wind turbine caught the wind, it was a dramatic sight.
 The wind wheel turned downwind of the tower and caught the wind, accelerating quickly and impressively.
 It pumped a lot of water and took your breath away when it accelerated!

 Fitting the sails was fairly simple: the caretaker simply tied the wind wheel to the tower, and then swapped to sails that were suitable for the wind conditions – small sails for high-wind conditions, and larger ones when the wind was light.